Piacenza is situated in a strategic location in the Po Valley and this peculiar characteristic has been recognized since its Roman foundation.

 Before the visit we suggest checking the events calendar, because they often offer workshops for kids.

-We suggest starting the afternoon with some relaxing times on the river (even if swimming is not allowed), but only after having admired its bends which depict a sleeping elephant; the best point of view is along the SS 45 between Ponte Organasco and Confiente.
+Admire the bends of Trebbia River, which depict a sleeping elephant: the best point of view is along the SS n.
+45 between Ponte Organasco and Confiente.

 The sleeping elephant is called Surus, like the one who survived the Trebbia battle and brought Hannibal across the Apennines to the Trasimeno lake.

-It was the greatest among Hannibal elephants, maybe coming from Syria; the others were small African animals that didn't survive the continental climate.
+It was the greatest among Hannibal's elephants, maybe coming from Syria; the others were small African animals that didn't survive the continental climate.

-The Boreca Valley is one of the most wild and marvellous of the Piacenza province, from a naturalistic point of view.
+The Boreca Valley is one of the most wild and marvelous of the Piacenza province, from a naturalistic point of view.

 The legend says that a part of Hannibal's army founded a community here, which left to posterity names recalling some African cities.
 Zerba may come from Djerba, Suzzi from Sussie, Tartago from Kartago.